Sprotex/hax-pax/README.md

 ## Quick start guide

-1. Install a working arm-gnu-toolchain: `sudo apt-get install gcc-arm-linux-gnueabi g++-arm-linux-gnueabi build-essential python3-pip libssl-dev swig python3-dev gcc python3.10-venv`
+1. Run `./quick-start.sh` to set up the environment.
-2. Download and unzip uploader script: `wget https://git.lsd.cat/g/prolin-xcb-client/archive/master.zip && unzip master.zip -d ../ && rm master.zip`
+    - This script will handle the virtual environment setup and execute the necessary commands.
-3. Run `python3 -m venv env; source env/bin/activate; pip3 install -r requirements.txt`
+2. Run `source env/bin/activate` to activate the environment created in `quick-start.sh`.
-4. Run `sudo make upload` to upload snapshots and rom files into the device.
+3. Run `sudo make upload` to upload the firmware to the device.
-    - We need super user, because this interfaces with ttyACM0.
+    - Make sure to run it with superuser privileges, as it interfaces with ttyACM0.

 ## Known Errors
 - Last known working versions are on Ubuntu 20.04